Olga Govortsova: 2010

 Govortsova started the new year at the Brisbane International where she lost in the first round to Barbora Záhlavová-Strýcová.
 At the Sydney International she lost in the first qualifying round to Chanelle Scheepers.

 At the Australian Open, she lost in the first round to Angelique Kerber.

 At Amelia Island, she beat second seed Alona Bondarenko in the first round, and in the second round Anna Tatishvili, and in the quarterfinals Varvara Lepchenko, and in the semifinals third seed Dominika Cibulková, before losing her third WTA Tour singles final to Caroline Wozniacki.

+2013

+Govortsova reached her fourth WTA Tour singles final at the Tashkent Open, losing to top seed Bojana Jovanovski.

 2015

 At the Internationaux de Strasbourg, Govortsova retired in the first round when she played against Mirjana Lučić-Baroni.
 She failed to qualify for the French Open, losing in three sets to Alexa Glatch.

 At Wimbledon, Govortsova advanced to the fourth round of a Grand Slam tournament for the first time, by defeating opponents such as Alizé Cornet (who had beaten Serena Williams the previous year) and Magdaléna Rybáriková in the early rounds.
 She eventually lost to Madison Keys.

 At the Rogers Cup, Govortsova qualified for the main draw and defeated Irina-Camelia Begu in her opening match, before losing to fifth seed Ana Ivanovic in straight sets.